ZaninAndrea/generator-react-electron/README.md

-> lightweight yeoman generator to get you started with thie beautiful react-electron combo.
+> lightweight yeoman generator to get you started with the beautiful react-electron combo.

 ## Getting started
 The usage is very simple: